Mayankvlog/Hypersend/README.md

 ## 🔒 Security Considerations

 - ✅ Change `SECRET_KEY` in production
-- ✅ Use strong MongoDB Atlas passwords
+- ✅ Use strong MongoDB passwords
-- ✅ Enable MongoDB IP whitelist
+- ✅ Bind MongoDB to private/local interfaces and restrict via firewall
 - ✅ Use HTTPS in production (reverse proxy with nginx/Caddy)
 - ✅ Implement rate limiting for uploads
 - ✅ Add virus scanning for uploaded files